Hypertension

 Baking soda, also known as sodium bicarbonate is used in baking as a chemical leaving agent.
 It is also used as an ingredient in manufacturing baking powder.
 It is not uncommon for baking recipes to use both baking powder and baking soda.
 Baking soda has some other uses in cooking, and several other uses.

-There is a sodium free baking soda substitute called Ener-G Baking Soda Substitute, manufactured by Ener-G Foods Inc., and available for sale online.
+There is a sodium free baking soda substitute called Ener-G Baking Soda Substitute, manufactured by Ener-G Foods Inc., and available online.

 Baking Powder

 Baking powder is a chemical leavening agent used in baking, made with baking soda.
-There is a sodium free baking powder substitute called Featherweight, manufactured by Hain Pure Foods, and available for sale online.
+There is a sodium free baking powder substitute called Featherweight, manufactured by Hain Pure Foods, and available online.

 Sodium in Food Table